Guidance from the Selection Committee

 Artists may submit work for selection by registering online and uploading digital images of their work at www.registrationmallgalleries.org.uk (see deadlines for registration below)

-Pre-selection notification: Friday 3 August, 12 noon [Log in to see if your work has been pre-selected]on www.registrationmallgalleries.org.uk If pre-selected, please deliver your work(s) to the Mall Galleries, 17 Carlton House Terrace, London SW1Y 5BD on the receiving days listed below.
+Selection notification: Friday 18th September, 12 noon on www.registrationmallgalleries.org.uk If selected, please deliver your work(s) to the Mall Galleries, 17 Carlton House Terrace, London SW1Y 5BD on the receiving days listed below.

-- Birdwatch Artist of the Year Award (£1000 plus Swarovski optics)
+- Birdwatch Swarovski Optik Artist of the Year Award: a prize of Swarovski optic equipment

 - The RSPB Award